Brand Names: U.S.

 - The chance of a skin reaction may be raised in children.
 It may also be raised if you take valproic acid or divalproex sodium with this drug, if you start taking this drug at too high of a dose, or if your dose is raised too fast.
 Skin reactions have happened without any of these.
 Talk with your doctor.

 - Most cases of skin reactions have happened within 2 to 8 weeks of starting this drug, but some show up after longer treatment like 6 months.
-Talk with your doctor.
+Talk with the doctor.

 What is this drug used for?